Echo360 (EchoVideo): Student Guide

 How do I Create a Study Guide?

 Any notes you have taken inside of the classroom player and bookmarks you have made will allow you to create a study guide.
 You can even download a text version of your notes which includes timestamps corresponding to the class session, and more.
-View Echo360's support article's on taking notes and using the Study Guide:
+View EchoVideo's support article's on taking Notes and using the Study Guide:

-How does my Instructor Grade Online Participation with Echo360?
+How does my Instructor Grade Online Participation with EchoVideo?

-IMPORTANT NOTE: It is very important that you click the blue SUBMIT button when participating in polls in Echo360, or your response will not be recorded.
+IMPORTANT NOTE: It is very important that you click the SUBMIT button when participating in polls in EchoVideo, or your response will not be recorded.

-You must use supported browser(s): Firefox (recommended) or Google Chrome.
+You must use supported browser(s): Firefox (recommended) Google Chrome, or MS Edge (latest versions).

 Some instructors may grade based on the following metrics: